 Comcast’s programming costs

-At the Wells Fargo Securities 2016 Technology, Media & Telecom Conference, the company pointed out that as it integrates more services such as Netflix (NFLX) on its X1 set-top box, it reduces its dependency on any one content provider.
-It added that it was getting a better understanding of the price it pays for its content and the value its customers get by subscribing to its pay-TV service.
-The company could use this insight when negotiating programming contracts with content providers.
+Comcast also stated that it was getting a better understanding of the price it pays for its content compared to the value its customers get by subscribing to its pay-TV service.
+The company can likely use this insight effectively when negotiating programming contracts with content providers.

 Comcast explained the reasons behind its high programming costs at the 2016 UBS Global Media and Communications Conference.
 It stated that on the Comcast Cable side, the company has been focused on strengthening its margins, but at the same time, it’s continued to introduce new products such as Xfinity Home.
 The company’s rollout of the X1 set-top box and better customer service have also meant higher operating costs.